 Exposure

 The exposure variable of curiosity was the E. coli content in household water.
 Respondents were asked to serve a glass of their regular drinking water.
 1 ml sample of water placed very carefully and technically on a compact dry plate and to allow bacterial colonies to form, the plates were incubated for 24 to 36 hours, first at body temperature (while in the field) and then overnight at 35°C in a NQ09 incubator (Darwin Chambers).
 The number of E. coli colonies were counted, recorded, and integrated into the survey micro dataset after this time.
 Based on the number of colonies identified in 100 ml of water, we established risk levels for E. coli: <1 ("low risk"), 1–10 ("moderate risk"), 10> ("high risk") per 100 ml.
-Details on the tests may be found in the MICS Manual for Water Quality Testing, which is available online.
+Details on the tests can be found in the MICS Manual for Water Quality Testing, which is available online.

 Statistical analysis